 The easiest way to rearrange and reconstruct points in your outline is to cut and paste.
 But you can also use a dedicated writing and outlining tools such as Scrivener.

 And with experience, outlining will be your second nature.
-Some writer can even reconstruct the outline in their head.
+Some writers can even reconstruct the outline in their heads.

 Because at the end of the day, writing is not about words or language.
 It’s about having clear and fully formed thoughts.

 Bonus Tips on How to Write Fast